Kishou-Arima/lab-class/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains three folders, where:

 - `src` folder to maintain sources.
 - `lib` folder to maintain dependencies.